Adaptive Game Pieces

 One summer when I was home completing one of my occupational therapy fieldwork placements, I spent many evenings playing chess with my dad.
 Yes, he pretty much always beat me, but it was the relationship and act of participating in a game we both enjoyed that I loved the most.
 That summer will always have a special place in my heart- the conversations, the connections we made, and the many, many times we burst out laughing, smiling ear to ear.

 Whether it’s board games or creating art, hobbies can bring us a sense of joy and fulfillment with those we are playing or working with.
 That’s why today, I am excited to share with you this simple and fairly quick adaptation for game pieces.
-So let’s get started.
+Let’s get started.

 What Are Adaptive Game Pieces?

 Adaptive game pieces can assist an individual participating in a board game who may have limited finger range of motion and/or manual dexterity.
 The type of game pieces we are making today consist of attached loops to help pick up a game piece.
 Individuals can use either a finger or thumb to pick up and move a game piece.
-This type of adaptive device can assist an individual who may have:
+This type of assistive technology can provide support to individuals who may have:

 • Limited finger range of motion